 Line Loss Factors Available

 The file of line loss factor values for a Distributor becomes available from the relevant Host PES Distribution Business.

+Mapping Data for HH Aggregated Metering Systems Available

+The mapping information between LLFC and SSC for a Distributor relating to HH consumption becomes available from the relevant Host PES Distribution Business.
 Market Domain Data Complete Set Loaded

 Settlement Day and Line Loss Factor Class details read from the file of published Market Domain Data prepared by the Market Domain Data Agent is loaded into the ISR system.